 - Allow time to dry

 The results are always fun and beautiful.
-Don’t get stuck on particular colors or design.
+Don't get stuck on particular colors or design.
 Let your child be creative and be his own artist.
-That point is the important part of any art activity.
+That point is an important part of any art activity.